• CSE Colloquium: A Journey from Programming Systems Research to AI Agents

 Hybrid Event

 Presenter: Roozbeh Mottaghi, University of Washington Abstract: Data has revolutionized progress across AI fields like natural language processing and computer vision.
-Yet, in robotics, data collection remains a significant challenge: robots must interact with complex, dynamic environments, making the process slow, costly, and difficult to scale.
-In this talk, I will discuss how simulation is […]
+Yet, in robotics, data collection remains a significant challenge: […]

 Free